JJWesterkamp/event-delegation/README.md

 ### EventHandler

-All creation methods return an EventHandler instance, which has the following shape:
+All three creation methods return EventHandler instances, which has the following shape:

 ```typescript
 interface EventHandler<R extends Element> {